Charles MacTavish: Early life

-MacTavish's father, John MacTavish, was a Scottish fur trader with the North West Company in Canada.
+MacTavish's father, John MacTavish, was a Scottish fur trader with the North West Company in Canada, and was of the Garthbeg branch of Clan MacTavish.
 He married Emily Caton, the daughter of Richard Caton, a wealthy Baltimore merchant, in 1816, and they took up residence in Montreal; through her mother, Emily Caton was the granddaughter of Charles Carroll of Carrollton, a signatory of the Declaration of Independence.
 Their first child, Charles Carroll MacTavish, was born in January 1818 in Maryland, while his mother was visiting her parents.
 Emily's sisters had married into the British aristocracy; MacTavish's uncles by marriage included Richard Wellesley, 1st Marquess Wellesley, former Governor-General of India, Foreign Secretary, and later Lord Lieutenant of Ireland, and Francis D'Arcy-Osborne, 7th Duke of Leeds.

 In 1819, the family moved to Maryland, where John MacTavish was appointed as consul-general to the United States in 1829, and later consul for Maryland and the District of Columbia.
 From 1832, they resided at Carrollton Hall, a short distance from Baltimore, an estate gifted by his great-grandfather.

 MacTavish and his siblings were raised in a strongly Catholic environment, influenced heavily by the wishes of their great-grandfather.
 He was a pupil at Stonyhurst College in England, a Jesuit school, between 1830 and 1834.
 During his time at Stonyhurst, he attended the coronation of William IV.
 At this time, he was interested in a military career, though this did not come to pass.
 In 1834, his uncle Wellesley, then Lord-Lieutenant in Dublin, met him on a visit to Ireland and wrote that he "is receiving the education of a Catholic priest and both his understanding and his person will soon decline".

 In 1839, MacTavish left America to travel to Russia and then onward to the United Kingdom, with ambitions of a diplomatic career.
 He was presented at court in London in April 1839 by Andrew Stevenson, the American ambassador.
 He lived for some time in Paris, where he perfected his French, and then with the support of his uncle, the Marquess of Wellesley, was attached to the British diplomatic service.
 He is recorded as being associated with Henry Wellesley's embassy to the Ottoman Empire, which would suggest he went to Constantinople around 1845.
 In 1845, his sister Mary married Henry George Howard, the youngest son of the Earl of Carlisle; at the time, Howard was an attaché to the British Embassy in Paris.